KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 Look again now at the function PollActions().

 We specify which action to look at with the XrActionStateGetInfo struct.
 Then we use a type-specific call.
-For our boolean `selectAction`, we call `xrGetActionStateBoolean()` to retrieve an XrActionStateBoolean struct.
+For our boolean Grab Action, we call `xrGetActionStateBoolean()` to retrieve an XrActionStateBoolean struct.
 This specifies whether the value of the boolean is true or false, and we can use this to determine whether the user is pressing the select button on the controller.
 However, the struct `XrActionStateBoolean` also has a member called `isActive`, which is true if the state of the action is actually being read.
 If it's false, the value of `currentState` is irrelevant - the polling failed.

 Similarly, `XrActionStateFloat` has a floating-point `currentState` value, which is valid if `isActive` is true, it has `lastChangeTime` and `changedSinceLastSync`, and it has `isActive` and `lastChangeTime` and `changedSinceLastSync`.